oct1473254/TheaterNotes/index.md

 This is exercise is based off Anne Bogart's composition exercise.
 Each pair will direct the other in a solo performance.
 So you will each have an opportunity to be a performer and a director.

-#### Project Parameters (All compositions must include all elements, in no particular order):
+#### Project Parameters
-- Minimum of 4 minutes, Maximum of 7 minutes
+- Minimum of 4 minutes, Maximum of 7 minutes.
+(All compositions must include all elements, in no particular order):
+- a repeated phrase, gesture or motif
-- - a brilliant use of metonymy
+- a brilliant use of metonymy
 - One piece of music with no lyrics
 - A dramatic contrast in lighting
 - a well excetued use of depth or perspective using the Zoom camera